The Self-Care Planner

 “I wanted to share that I LOVE the self-care planner.
 I have decided to replace my 5-minute journal in my morning routine with yours.
 It really gives a broader view from which to review things.
 I find it very fascinating that often the area I think I need more focus on, isn’t really the actual area rated the lowest.
 Thank you so much for creating this!!!!!
 So, So , good.” – Planner User

 If you love to plan, you are going to love The Self-Care Planner.
 The clean, simple design offers structure without compromising space for letting your creativity flow.
 Organize your notes, make lists, create a vision board, track your goals, and capture your brilliant ideas as they come to you.
-Learn how to establish and maintain an uplifting self-care practice without feeling guilty about it, and achieve your goals without sacrificing your health in the process.
+Learn how to establish and maintain an uplifting self-care practice without feeling guilty about it, and get sh*t done without sacrificing your health in the process.

 Before you begin using your planner, there are a couple of things you can do to break it in properly.
 Start by opening your planner to the center and press down firmly along the fold to flatten it.
 Now, do this again halfway between the front cover and middle, and the middle and back cover.
 This will help the planner lay flatter and make it easier to write in.
 Next, add your name and contact information to the first page.
 If you happen to misplace this little gem, you’ll have a better chance of having some kind soul return it to you.